-Now, when someone looks on desktop or asks Google on their phone, “Find a personal injury lawyer” or “Find a personal injury lawyer near me”, instead of showing your website in the organic search results, Google will show Google ads.
+Now, when someone looks on desktop or asks Google on their phone, “Find a personal injury lawyer” or “Find personal injury lawyers near me”, instead of showing your website in the organic search results, Google will show Google Ads at the top.

 Google has evolved over the years to generate more revenue.
 Not long ago, Google showed mostly “organic” search results when someone searched for a lawyer.

 Comparison of Google Search Results and Google Ads — 2010 and today